hmrc/common-transit-convention-traders-postman/README.md

 ### To test APIs

-In order to test the APIs on External Test you would need register on HMRC Developer Hub and have your client credentails like client secret and client Id.
+In order to test the APIs on External Test you would need register on HMRC Developer Hub and have your client credentials like client secret and client Id.

-Kindly see the section - How to get set up for testing on the link : https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders-test-support/1.0
+Refer to section - How to get set up for testing on the link : https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders-test-support/1.0

 As the CTC Traders API is user restricted endpoint, you would need to generate an access token.
-This can be done using the curl commands and following instructions on: https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints
+This can be done using the Curl commands and following instructions on: https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints

 ### Importing Environment Variables

 1. Open Postman, select Manage Environment (top right cog icon).
-2. Under the Manage Environments box select Import and add the CTC_ExternalTest json file to run from the EnvironmentVariables folder.
+2. Under the Manage Environments box select Import and add the CTC_ExternalTest JSON file to run from the EnvironmentVariables folder.
 3. Select the environment CTC_ExternalTest from the drop down, if you want to run the API tests on External Test.
 4. Click on Edit and key in your bearer token against the access_token variable.

 ### Importing the Collections

-In order to submit messages using CTC Traders API you need to import the json files within the Collections folder, into Postman.
+In order to submit messages using CTC Traders API you need to import the JSON files within the Collections folder, into Postman.

 1. Open Postman
-2. Select Import -> Upload files from collections folder (Details on List Collection can be found at the end of this file).
+2. Select Import -> Upload files from collections folder (You can find details on List Collectionat the end of this file).
-3. Select 05_E2E Testing Business Test collection ,if you want to test the scenarios from Trader Test Pack on Business Test environment.
+3. Select 05_E2E Testing Business Test collection, if you want to test the scenarios from Trader Test Pack on Business Test environment.
-4. Select 06_E2E Testing Trader Test,if you want to test the scenarios from Trader Test Pack on Trader Test environment.
+4. Select 06_E2E Testing Trader Test, if you want to test the scenarios from Trader Test Pack on Trader Test environment.

-Note: Before you can use the collections **YOU MUST import the EnvironmentVariables**
+You must note before you can use the collections **YOU MUST import the EnvironmentVariables**

 ### Run the Collections

 In order to run the Collections

 1. Make sure you select the Environment Variable from the drop down.CTC_ExternalTest for Trader Test environment.
-2. Go back to the Collection pane, select and run the tests you want to test .
+2. Go back to the Collection pane, select and run the tests you want to test.

-Note: Trader Test Postman Collection needs to be run manually.
+You must note: Trader Test Postman Collection needs to be run manually.